Is Laser Hair Removal Safe?

 Darker-skinned individuals are more prone to light spots.
 And the opposite occurs in lighter skin individuals, who might receive darker pigmentations.
 But, again, redness problems are only temporary.
 And they should disappear within a few hours.

 Essentially side effects should not be a cause of concern.
 96% of men and women who receive IPL laser hair removal do not experience these side effects.

 Serious but Rare Side Effects Associated With Laser Hair Removal

 - It can cause excess hair growth in the areas you have treated.

 - Fundamental changes in skin texture (this applies specifically to people who were recently tanned).

 - Scars – occur in individuals with sensitive skin.

 - Crusting and blistering – occur from sunlight exposure right after laser use.

-If you’re worried about the previous side-effects, you can do a small test on your skin using the handset to see if your skin are prone to these side effects.
+If you’re worried about the previous side effects, you can do a small test on your skin using the handset to see if your skin is prone to these side effects.

 While they’re rare, some might apply to you.
 Ask your doctor to evaluate your skin health before starting a laser procedure!